sodascience/metasyn/docs/source/quick_start.rst

    }

-To finish loading the dataset, we can either use the :meth:`polars.read_csv` function or the ``metasyn`` :func:`metasyn.filereader.read_csv` function.
+To finish loading the dataset, we can either use the :meth:`polars.read_csv` function or the ``metasyn`` :func:`metasyn.file.read_csv` function.
 The advantage of the latter is that with it metasyn will remember the specifics of the file format of your file (for example if your separator between columns was a `,` or `;`) and when writing the synthetic data file, this can be reused.